 This is not especially new.
 Online communications have always been a minefield.
 The proliferation of anonymous commenting on blogs and social media has allowed people to insult others with abandon.
 And it seems to be across the board, in all areas of endeavor—including yoga.
-If you’ve ever perused the comments about any of the yoga controversies of the past 10 years, you know what I mean.
+If you’ve ever perused the comments about any of the yoga controversies, you know what I mean.

 In the past few years I’ve found myself bemoaning the seeming deteriorating state of communication in our culture.
 I try very hard—and I do have to try—to stay respectful, even when I disagree.

 Twenty-five years ago, I made a commitment to practicing mindful speech.
 Fueled by a conversational faux pas I made that still makes me cringe, I decided to make speaking mindfully a core practice back in the ’90s.
 The effort to speak mindfully seems to be an endless learning experience, one I suspect I will never master.

 The Buddha placed Right Speech third on the Eightfold Path, just after Right View and Right Intention, and ahead of Right Action, Right Livelihood, Right Effort, Right Mindfulness and Right Concentration.